 Your experience is so unique that you may feel that you are superior to others.
 It may seem that your worldview is more well-rounded than theirs.
 You may think that the shift in your priorities has led you beyond others’ backward thinking.
 Feeling superior is dangerous for your relationships.
 It can lead to people not trusting you and portray an arrogant persona that is off-putting.
 Be careful not to enable these kinds of thoughts.

-Tip: Remember that the image of God created in humanity does not change with experience.
-There is no favoritism in the heavenly value system.
-Remind yourself that the path God has placed you on is just a path, and you continue to be transformed as well, regardless of how you have served or what you have experienced.
+Tip: Remember that the value of humanity does not change with experience.
+Remind yourself the path you are on is just a path, and you continue to be transformed as well, regardless of how you have served or what you have experienced.

 7. Life now seems boring.